 Mountains, the road connects Belmopan to the Stann

 Twelve miles outside Belmopan is where to find Blue Hole National Park.
 The "Inland" Blue Hole is a popular swimming,

 cave is only a 15-minute walk from the park information

 Pine Ridge lies to the west of Belmopan, about 15 miles

-along the Western Highway towards San Ignacio.
+along the Western Highway heading towards San Ignacio.
 Traveling eastward a few miles, offers the opportunity to enjoy guided Cave